Be Prepared: Crucial Interview Questions for English Teachers Applying Abroad

 While it’s ideal to have one of these degrees or certificates, you can still land a good job without one if you’re able to sell yourself.
 And in order to do that you’ll need to answer this question in a way that ties your work experience into teaching.

-• Working as a one-on-one tutor.
+• I’ve worked as a one-on-one tutor for five years.

-• Volunteering at a youth outreach program.
+• I’ve volunteered at a youth outreach program each summer for 10 years.

-Each of these positions requires the same skillset that you need to be an effective classroom teacher, like building rapport and helping individuals overcome various obstacles in their way.
+Each of these positions requires the same skill set that you need to be an effective classroom teacher, like building rapport and helping individuals overcome various obstacles in their way.

 9. Why do you think students need to learn English?